What Acid Do Plumbers Use to Unclog Drains?

 • Burns to skin and eyes

-• Damage to pipes, especially older PVC or copper systems
+• Damage to pipes, especially older

 • Dangerous chemical reactions if mixed with other cleaners

-• Air quality issues from toxic fumes
+• Air-quality issues from toxic fumes in an enclosed bathroom or laundry

 Safer Alternatives to Acidic Cleaners